So, you are interested to become a graduate student in my lab? Great, I’m always looking for outstanding students!

 In no good order.

 - DO check the Openings.
-If there is an opening that you have the qualifications for, follow the application instructions and apply.
+If there is a funded opening that you have the qualifications for, follow the application instructions and apply.
+If there are no funded openings listed, that means there are none.
+Do not send me an e-mail to ask for funding in that case.
+That shows you didn’t do your homework.

-- DO apply for our MS or PhD program first.
-I do not generally hire students who are not admitted to our program AND are not physically present in the US.
+- DO apply for our MS or PhD program first, whether you are applying for a funded or unfunded position.
+I do not hire students who are not admitted to our graduate program AND are not physically present in the US.

 - DO read this before you apply for a PhD program: https://medium.economist.com/why-doing-a-phd-is-often-a-waste-of-time-349206f9addb